CI-TRACS/High_Performance_Computing/setup.md

 <img src="./fig/non-verbal.png" alt="non-verbal icon" >

-If at any time you have a question that is easier to talk through than writing in chat, please indicate in chat you have a question or raise your virtual hand so that we know you wish to speak.
+If at any time you have a question that is easier to talk through than writing it in chat, please indicate in chat you have a question or raise your virtual hand so that we know you wish to speak.

 {% include links.md %}